rasdaman/wcps-python-client/README.md

 # scale the cell values to fit in the 0-255 range suitable for PNG
 scaled = composite / 17.0

-# execute the query on the server and get back the response
+# execute the query on the server and show the response
 service = Service("https://ows.rasdaman.org/rasdaman/ows")
-result = service.execute(scaled.encode("PNG"))

-# show the returned image; requires to install pillow:
-# pip install pillow
-from PIL import Image
-from io import BytesIO Image.open(BytesIO(result.value)).show()
+service.show(scaled.encode("PNG"))
 ```

 Matching different CRS projections can be done by